-As metabolic acidosis increases—as in response to intense training or a high-protein diet—renal uptake of glutamine soars.
+Research has shown that as metabolic acidosis increases—as in response to intense training or a high-protein diet—renal uptake of glutamine soars.
 In fact, one study found that just four days of a high-protein, high-fat diet, was enough to cause a 25 percent drop in glutamine levels in the plasma and muscle tissue.
-A drop in glutamine levels create a catabolic (muscle wasting) environment.
-Many call glutamine the fix to stop overtraining (catabolism).
+A drop in glutamine levels is proven to create a catabolic (muscle wasting) environment.
+Many studies call glutamine the fix to stop overtraining (catabolism).

-NOTE; Sustaining an increase in plasma glutamine concentrations is the key to the anti-catabolic effect.
-Some athletes will take 5 grams every 2-3 hours to insure this happens instead of 10 grams 3 times a day.
+NOTE; Research shows sustaining an increase in plasma glutamine concentrations is the key to the anti-catabolic effect.
+Some athletes will take 5 grams every 2-3 hours to ensure this happens.

 - Stimulates the secretion of additional growth hormone.